 LOVE BOX LEADER SIGN UP

-A partnership of Austin Angels & The Texas Institute for Child and Family Wellbeing
+Austin Angels & The Texas Institute for Child and Family Wellbeing partnership

-The Child Maltreatment Victim Restoration Project is a partnership between Austin Angels and the Texas Institute for Child and Family Wellbeing to expand trauma-informed services to foster families and build evidence of service effectiveness.
-After receiving years of anecdotal feedback to attest to the effectiveness of its programming, Austin Angels is seeking to 1) expand its programming to serve 55 families currently on its waitlist; and 2) conduct a rigorous program evaluation to identify the core program components that can be replicated in other areas.
+Austin Angels and The University of Texas' Texas Institute for Child and Family Wellbeing have partnered to expand trauma-informed services to foster families and build evidence of service effectiveness.
+After receiving years of anecdotal feedback to attest to the effectiveness of its programming, Austin Angels is patterning with TXICFW to conduct a rigorous program evaluation to identify the core program components that can be replicated in other areas.

 The Texas Institute for Child and Family Wellbeing is located within the School of Social Work at The University of Texas at Austin.
-We use our research and training expertise to engage in a joint learning process with practitioners and agencies to build the foundational knowledge that best serves children and families.
-Our researchers have direct practice experience working with families in crisis.
-We utilize our real-world experience, to focus on improving outcomes for children and families in many areas of child welfare, including foster care and adoption, Latino immigrant families, child maltreatment prevention and adolescent sexual health.
+They use their research and training expertise to engage in a joint learning process with practitioners and agencies to build the foundational knowledge that best serves children and families.
+Their researchers have direct practice experience working with families in crisis.
+They utilize their real-world experience, to focus on improving outcomes for children and families in many areas of child welfare, including foster care and adoption, Latino immigrant families, child maltreatment prevention and adolescent sexual health.